Snowy0521/Razavi_Electronics_Notes/02_Doping_Drift.md

 + for n-type =>  $n = N_d$, $p = \frac{n_i^2}{N_d}$
 + so the number of free electrons ($n$) approximate keep constant due to the number of donor atoms is constant.
 + the number of holes($p$) rises rapidly with temperature
-+ Sum up, as T increases, majority carriers keep constant, miniority carriers increase rapidly.
++ Sum up, as **T increases, majority carriers keep constant, miniority carriers increase rapidly**.